Tweeks-va/fix-EOLd-Centos7-repos/README.md

 ## TL;DR

 Watch [this video](https://go.vacr.io/fix-centos7-video) for more info.
-Run this as root to fix your system:
+Run this one liner as root to fix your system:
 ```
-source < <(curl -Ls go.vacr.io/fix-centos7-yum)
+# source < <(curl -Ls go.vacr.io/fix-centos7-yum)
 ```

 > WARNING: The script will disable/delete ALL repos (other than Vault).
 If you have things like google-chrome or other repos running out of /etc/yup.repos.d/, then you might want to backup all of /etc/yum/yum.repos.d/ before running this sledge-hammer of a little hack-script.
 You have been warned.